 Jenni provides a tremendous perspective on how alignment can throw-off everything we’re doing, or multiply our capacity and impact.
 I have so much respect for a person like Jenni who not only runs a 5 campus ministry, but empowers and equips her leaders to greater capacity and health through alignment, as their advocate and shepherd.

 My time with Jenni concluded with a valuable insight that I want to pass on as a question.
+If you have a cat in your home you may be interesting in cat furniture, The Refined Feline, cat trees.

 “Your staff can’t be unified, aligned, and moving in the right direction if you’re scattered.”